ISCDtoolbox/MPD/README.md

 where the * symbol must be change depending on your where is located your mpdProgram and what is the name of your *.info file.

-We also mention that the mpdProgram can generate *.cube (respectively *.obj) files for vizualizing the boundary of the domain in the hexahedral (resp. tetrahedral mode).
-These files can be generated together wit the *.mesh files if the line
+We also mention that the mpdProgram can generate *.cube (respectively *.obj) files for vizualizing the boundary of the domain in the hexahedral (resp. tetrahedral) mode.
+These files can be generated together with the *.mesh files if the line

 	save_type 2

 appears in the *.info file.
-These format can be read thanks to Jmol software (available at http://jmol.sourceforge.net/ ) or also Paraview (https://www.paraview.org/ ).
-We quickly describe how to use Jmol since it allows to vizualize the boundary mesh and the molecules together.
-An online documentation is available at https://chemapps.stolaf.edu/jmol/docs/
+These format can be read thanks to the Jmol software (available at http://jmol.sourceforge.net/ ) or also Paraview (https://www.paraview.org/ ).
+They allow to vizualize the boundary mesh and the molecules together.
+We quickly describe how to use Jmol.
+An online documentation for the Console commands are available at https://chemapps.stolaf.edu/jmol/docs/

 Once installed, in order to launch the Jmol software (warning: java must have been previously installed), type in a command prompt (we assume the user is located in the Jmol directory)